Topics on this page

 Consider Alternatives

 In Maryland, a guardian should only be appointed if there are no less restrictive alternatives.
-During the court guardianship proceeding, the court will need to determine that there is no less restrictive alternative available, so you should consider alternatives prior to beginning guardianship proceedings.
+During the court guardianship proceeding, the court will need to determine that there is no less restrictive alternative available.
+So you should consider alternatives prior to beginning guardianship proceedings.
 Learn more about alternatives to guardianship.

 Read the law: Md.
 Code, Estates and Trusts Article § 13-705